 As early as March 1966, however, some were expressing concern about the feasibility of interlining.
 Indeed, the UCRS Newsletter reported that “under actual service conditions it may result in unavoidable slowdowns at the junction of the two lines; a breakdown or delay on one route will affect the entire system.
 Further, high operating costs may outweigh the advantages of the direct ride to downtown.”

 A further problem existed at Bay and St. George, due to the design of these stations.
 To accommodate the wye, St. George and Bay stations were built with two levels.
-On one, outbound University trains went to one of the two termini of the Bloor-Danforth subway, while the other platform hosted inbound University trains taking passengers downtown.
-On the other level of the stations, Bloor trains operated eastbound and westbound to either the Keele or Woodbine terminals.
-For St. George station, the University platforms were located on the upper level, while Bloor trains passed underneath.
+On one, outbound UNIVERSITY trains went to one of the two termini of the BLOOR-DANFORTH subway, while the other platform hosted inbound UNIVERSITY trains taking passengers downtown.
+On the other level of the stations, BLOOR-DANFORTH trains operated eastbound and westbound to either the Keele or Woodbine terminals.
+For St. George station, the UNIVERSITY platforms were located on the upper level, while BLOOR-DANFORTH trains passed underneath.
 For Bay station, this arrangement was reversed.
 Passengers heading east from St. George, west from Bay, or downtown from either station had dedicated platforms for their respective destinations.

 But westbound passengers at St. George, or eastbound ones at Bay, might find the next train on either of two platforms — on different levels.
 This inefficient arrangement suggests that the TTC was not wholly behind interlining.
-Other subway systems, Montreal for instance, have twisted their tunnels to bring one track of a line over the other.
-When these double-decked tracks enter the transfer station, across the platforms are the double-decked tracks from the other line, reducing the need to go up or down a level in order to transfer to the other line.
+Other subway systems, like Montreal for instance, twist their tunnels to bring one track of a line over the other.
+When these double-decked tracks enter a transfer station, such as Lionel-Groulx, they let passengers off across the platforms from the double-decked tracks from the other line, reducing the need to go up or down a level in order to transfer between lines.
 If the TTC had gone this route, trains to Keele at St. George and Woodbine at Bay would be on the same level, and passengers wouldn’t have to wait between levels in order to be sure to catch the first train to their destination.
 With St. George as a terminus, however, the twisted arrangement would be the inefficient one: in this case, it would be passengers going downtown who would have to choose between two levels.

-Thus the Gloucesters were permanently confined to the Yonge-University subway, after operating on the Bloor-Danforth line for its first six months.
+Thus the Gloucester subway cars were permanently confined to the YONGE-UNIVERSITY subway, after operating on the BLOOR-DANFORTH line for just first six months.
 They would only appear during movements to Greenwood Yard when Davisville was too full to handle them.
-They were a very rare sight indeed on the Bloor line after Wilson Yard opened in 1978.
-The removal of the slower Gloucesters from scheduled service on the Bloor-Danforth line allowed the TTC to speed up service (as the newer cars could travel at higher speeds than the Gloucesters) and reduce running times.
-As a result, the TTC ended up with an extra 58 cars and were able to operate the extensions of the Bloor-Danforth subway without expanding the subway fleet.
+They were a very rare sight indeed on the BLOOR-DANFORTH line after Wilson Yard opened in 1978.
+The removal of the slower Gloucesters from scheduled service on the BLOOR-DANFORTH line allowed the TTC to speed up service (as the newer cars could travel at higher speeds than the Gloucesters) and reduce running times.
+As a result, the TTC ended up with an extra 58 cars and were able to operate the extensions of the BLOOR-DANFORTH subway without expanding the subway fleet.
 This speedup ended in 1981 when the TTC ordered all trains operated at “low rate” in order to save money.

 Extending Eastward and Westward

-The decision to extend the Bloor-Danforth subway west to Islington and east to Warden was made while work was still going on the first section of the Bloor-Danforth line.
+The decision to extend the BLOOR-DANFORTH subway west to Islington and east to Warden was made while construction was still going on the first section of line.
 Now that the goals set down by the 1946 referendum on subway construction were being largely achieved, Metro Council was deeply divided over what the next steps should be to improve public transit throughout the city.
 The City of Toronto councillors returned to the proposal for a subway under Queen Street, while the suburban councillors demanded improved bus services to their areas and the elimination of the zone fare system instead.